-Crepes St. Jacques is a copy cat recipe from the old Magic Pan restaurant chain and the flavor of this is outstanding.
+Crepes St. Jacques is a copycat recipe from the old Magic Pan restaurant chain and the flavor of this is outstanding.
 If you enjoy seafood, this is the recipe to try.

 I knew it wouldn’t take long for me to try a savory crepe dish.
 After having so much fun making sweet crepes, I had to go for savory.
-And Christine had told me how good this meal could be.
 (See Fresh Fruit Filled Crepes).
 This is Crepes St. Jacques, which is a crepe filled with scallops cooked in a mushroom bechamel sauce, then accented with cheese.

 Here’s a look at the creamy, scallop filling.

 Wrapped, scallop-filled crepes.
 Another presentation method would be to just wrap the sauce in crepes that were trimmed for consistency and not have the sides tucked.

 Definitely worth a try.
 This could be an elegant meal that is assembled in an hour or less.
 It certainly tastes great.

 And be sure to take a look at these tasty recipes:

 - One-pot Pasta with Chickpeas